Writing

 • use spacing between words that reflects the size of the letter

 Spelling is taught alongside phonics through learning to sound out words by segmenting them into the different sounds.
 In KS1, weekly spellings are sent home to practice and learn.
-These spellings will relate to the ‘key words’ children have to learn through the national curriculum.
-Weekly spellings can also contain tricky words and common exception words.
+These spellings will relate to the key vocabulary across the curriculum as well as containing tricky words and common exception words.
 Once in Year 2, children will begin learning a variety of spelling patterns.
 They will develop their knowledge of word families, how suffixes impact upon root words and learn different strategies for remembering the trickiest spellings.
-This is an extension programme from our ‘Read, Write, Inc’ programme and will only be taught once a child has fully completed the phonics programme.

 Grammar is taught discretely each week within the English lesson, with the opportunity to consolidate skills through a variety of engaging games and activities.
 Children are provided with opportunities to apply their new learning in the context of their writing.